dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2020.03 - 2022.06, [Crey Games](playcrey.com).
 Backend Software Engineer and DevOps.
 GameDev

-- Hybrid cloud native instance allocation, updates and matchmaking for game servers
+- Hybrid autoscaled cloud native instance allocation, updates and matchmaking for game servers
 - Referral, game event objectives, online presence and other flows into microservice architecture
 - Prototype of graph database modeling and scale testing of game economics world (ownership and visibility of various assets and stuff, with roles and users).
 - Distributed logging and alerting, monitoring dashboards